 Ball State University, through their Immersive Learning Project, in partnership with The Indiana Society, has created dramatic video presentations about three Indiana Territory settlers (Squire Boone, George Mason and Francois Busseron) and their contributions to the American Revolution.

-The primary waterway between Lake Erie and the Mississippi River is through what has been called the “Glorious Gate.”
+The primary waterway between Lake Erie and the Mississippi River is through what Miami Chief Little Turtle referred to as the “Glorious Gate.”
 The Maumee-Wabash sluiceway connected the most direct waterways from Quebec and Montreal to French settlements in the lower Wabash, Illinois and Mississippi areas.
 This route opened up new areas, rich in game, and being further south the route was more temperate than the four or five portages farther north in Canada and Wisconsin.
 Except for a nine mile portage at present day Fort Wayne, travelers, explorers, trappers, tradesmen and armies could traverse the entire distance by water.
 The portage was a “toll road” defended by the Miami Indians. …READ MORE